-Rather than entirely discontinuing all manufacture or import of this chemical, you may instead commit not to sell the chemical for use in the pesticide market.
-As part of your Initial Response, you must document your commitment that on or before a date six months after the issuance of the test order, all sale and distribution of the pesticide inert ingredient that is the subject of the test order to any person who you know or reasonably should know, intends to use the substance in the formulation of a pesticide product.
+You may commit not to sell the chemical for use in the pesticide market.
+As part of your Initial Response, you must document your commitment that on or before a date six months after the issuance of the test order, all sale and distribution of the pesticide inert ingredient that is the subject of this Order to any person who you know, or reasonably should know, intends to use the substance in the formulation of a pesticide product.
 In addition, you must certify that you will include in all contracts for sale or distribution of the material, a provision that contractually prohibits the purchaser of your chemical from using the substance in the formulation of a pesticide product.
 As part of your Initial Response, you must provide a copy of the contract provision and your commitment to include this contractual provision in any contracts entered into on or after a date six months after the issuance of this Order.
-If you choose this option, the Initial Response Form, with supporting information, is the only form you are required to complete.
+If you choose this option, the Initial Response Form, with supporting information, is the only response you are required to complete under this Order.

-If you do not fulfill the commitments made in your Initial Response, you will be subject to enforcement action for failing to comply with the FFDCA section 408(p) order, in accordance with section 408(p)(5)(D).
-Having failed to perform the actions necessary for this response option, you will be obliged to immediately comply with the order-i.e., to provide the data, within the time frame that had originally been required by the order.
-In addition, the recipient would potentially be subject to penalties, pursuant to 18 U.S.C. §1001, for willfully making any false or misleading statements to the Federal government.
+If you do not fulfill the commitments made in your Initial Response, you will be subject to enforcement action for failing to comply with the FFDCA section 408(p) Order, in accordance with section 408(p)(5)(D).
+Having failed to perform the actions necessary for this response option, you will be obliged to immediately comply with the Order-i.e., to provide the data, within the time frame that had originally been required by the Order.
+In addition, you may be subject to potential penalties, pursuant to 18 U.S.C. §1001, for willfully making any false or misleading statements to the Federal government.